Updated March 19, 2026

 Image source: McCann

 While McCann is a known name in the industry, each local agency includes its office address on its Instagram profile.
-Establishing that you have an actual brick-and-mortar office is a simple way to boost trust.
+Establishing that you have a physical office is a simple way to boost trust.

 What is more, it can be a smart idea to use your bio section to share reviews, as this increases brand trust and encourages B2B buyers to consider your product as an option, resulting in more B2B leads.